cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   return Hash(hashInput)
 ~~~

-Like in `Evaluate`, C and D are passsed to `VerifyProof` as one-item lists.
+As in `Evaluate`, inputs to `VerifyProof` are one-item lists.
+Clients can verify
-Clients can verify multiple inputs at once whenever the server produced a
+multiple inputs at once whenever the server produced a batched DLEQ proof
-batched DLEQ proof for them.
+for them.

 ### POPRF Protocol {#poprf}